keitht226/Cheat_Sheets/linux_reference_sheet.md

 Remaining colors are set with the .dircolors file in dotfiles repository.
 Shell file can call it.

-* The following website has the asci codes for 256 colors.
+* The following website has the ansii codes for 256 colors.
 Dirfiles and shell prompt can be set according to taste with these colors.
 [256 Colors](misc.flogisoft.com/bash/tip_colors_and_formatting)